 I have presented my innovative work on research methods and conducted methodology workshops in Norway, Turkey, Switzerland, Finland, Ireland (2012, 2014) and the UK, including at the OU and at the ESRC Research Methods festival in Oxford (2011, 2012) http://www.ncrm.ac.uk/TandE/video/stats.php http://www.ncrm.ac.uk/TandE/video/stats.php.

-I am a member of the CuSP research cluster and the Social Psychology Research Group (SPRG) in the School of Psychology, FASS.
+I am a member of the CuSP research collaboration and the Social Psychology Research Group (SPRG) in the School of Psychology, FASS.
 I am an Associate Fellow and Chartered Member of the British Psychological Society.

 Selected recent presentations

 October 2018 Research seminar presentation A participant concept of contemporary creativity at School of Creative Industries, UniSA, Adelaide.